 Conservation Scientists

 For those who love nature and science, becoming a conservation scientist is a great way to start a career in sustainability.
+A person in this role is tasked with managing the conservation efforts that come with forestry.

 ESG conservation scientists are also in charge of enforcing government regulations surrounding habitat protection and restoration.
 Other fields of work for an ESG conservation scientist are agriculture management and advising.

-They will monitor clear-cut land to ensure that it remains useable for future planting and cultivation.
+They will monitor clear-cut land to ensure it remains useable for future planting and cultivation.
+Soil quality monitoring is another task of an ESG conservation scientist.

 See Related: What is Ethanol’s Carbon Footprint?